-The Third Party Interest Lens
+The Third-Party Interest Lens

-The Problem: Depending on your relationship with the high schools you serve and their ability to administer unbiased scholarship selection, you may or may not have an actual problem.
-If there’s reason to believe students are being selected for awards with bias or that applications are not provided to every student, you may want to bring the process in house.
+- The Problem: Depending on your relationship with the high schools you serve and their ability to administer unbiased scholarship selection, you may or may not have an actual problem.
+If there’s reason to believe students are being selected for awards with bias or that applications are not provided to every student, you may want to bring the process in-house.
 Bias is rarely intentional, particularly among school staff who work so hard to support students.

-The less “problem,” more “potential bonus” will come from looking at the total number of applicants you get from that school for all of your other scholarships.
+- The less “problem,” more “potential bonus” will come from looking at the total number of applicants you get from that school for all your other scholarships.
 By making their designated funds available through the school’s process, staff are inadvertently decreasing the number of applicants applying for your other awards.

-One of my first personal successes with using a Universal Application came from this scenario: The high school had been reluctant to join the online application trend and finally did so with reservation.
-The counselors served as the selection committee online for the scholarships they regularly selected, but that’s when the magic of Universal came in to play.
-They had $7,000 of guaranteed funding for their students, but because of the Universal Application, their students won $27,000 in scholarships.
-The $7,000 they were expecting and an additional $20,000 they hadn’t realized their students would be competitive candidates for.
+One of my first personal successes with using a universal application came from this scenario: The high school had been reluctant to join the online application trend and finally did so with reservation.
+The counselors served as the selection committee online for the scholarships they regularly selected, but that’s when the magic of universal came into play.
+They had $7,000 of guaranteed funding for their students, but because of the universal application, their students won $27,000 in scholarships—the $7,000 they were expecting and an additional $20,000 they hadn’t realized their students would be competitive candidates for.

 The Administrative Lens

-Why Universal Application is the Solution: Universal Applications streamline your intake process to allow for the most efficient administrative workflow.
+- Why Universal Application is the Solution: Universal applications streamline your intake process to allow for the most efficient administrative workflow.
 A single application per student will reduce your processing workload.
 Increased efficiency in managing your committees makes evaluation communication more effective.
 The aspects discussed above allow administrators to more easily meet the needs and expectations of multiple audiences.